2005 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Based on the 2005 penny mintage and survival data chart, a clear hierarchical production strategy emerges from the U.S. Mint’s operations.
 Regular circulation strikes from Philadelphia (No Mint) and Denver (D) dominated production with approximately 3.94 billion and 3.76 billion coins respectively, to meet everyday commercial demands.

-The survival rate data tells an equally story about coin preservation patterns and expected usage scenarios.
-Regular circulation strikes show typical attrition with exactly 50% survival rates for both No Mint and D varieties, reflecting normal wear and loss through everyday use.
+The survival rate data tells an equally revealing story about coin preservation patterns.
+Regular circulation strikes show typical attrition with approximately 50% survival rates for both No Mint and D varieties, reflecting normal wear and loss through everyday use.

 The Easy Way to Know Your 2005 Penny Value